-There are NFL safeties that often get remembered for bone-jarring hits such as Ronnie Lott, Jack Tatum, Steve Atwater, Troy Polamalu, and John Lynch.
-There are also safeties that were exceptional in defending the field and forcing turnovers like Paul Krause, Ed Reed and Donnie Shell, but there was a safety in Seattle that was as good as any safety that ever played.
-Check out the best bookmakers for betting on all of the games!
+There are NFL safeties that often get remembered for bone-jarring hits, such as Ronnie Lott, Jack Tatum, Steve Atwater, Troy Polamalu, and John Lynch.
+Some safeties were exceptional in defending the field and forcing turnovers, like Paul Krause, Ed Reed and Donnie Shell, but there was a safety in Seattle that was as good as any safety that ever played.

 He recalled wanting to play for the San Francisco 49ers after being in talks with their representatives, who said they were going to draft him.
 But it would be Seattle, who after a 4-12 season the year before, would draft him at the number four spot and make him the centrepiece of their defense.
 San Francisco ended up with the man who ended up being one of Easley’s biggest fans, Hall of Famer Ronnie Lott.

 Easley had good size and instincts, which were aided greatly by his love for basketball.
 He played at the junior-varsity level at UCLA and was even drafted by the Chicago Bulls in the 10th Round of the 1981 NBA Draft.
 While he chose to play football, his basketball abilities assisted him in his ability to play safety for the Seahawks.

 Long before he was destroying receivers over the middle or intercepting would-be touchdowns, he was a fan in his living room at 6 years old watching his television in Virginia with his family.
 He recalls watching everyone get so excited over a game that was on TV and began to dream about playing in the NFL one day.

 “Looking at all those people in the stands, and listening to the announcers, and all that excitement, I was hooked right there on the spot,” Easley explained. “‘This is what I want to do.
 I want to be a pro football player.’”